GarrettGunnell/Graphics-Reference-Sheet/README.md

 # Graphics Programming Reference

-A collection of notes related to linear algebra, shaders, and rendering pipelines.
+A personal collection of notes related to linear algebra, shaders, rendering, texturing, and anything inbetween.